WojciechMatuszewski/programming-notes/aws/serverless/testing-serverless.md

 Sadly, the `aws-testing-library` does not have a matcher for a specific log group, so I had to write my own code for that.
 Otherwise it's almost exactly the same as previous tests.

+## Random notes

+- Look for ways to split your lambdas.
+Use asynchronous communication whenever possible (_DynamoDB streams_, _SQS_ etc)